Fire Safety Training

-To eliminate fire hazards, you have to know what to look for.
+First of all in order to eliminate fire hazards, you have to know what to look for.
 Take the time to perform a workplace hazard assessment where you can search for and document known hazards.
 Once hazards have been identified, you’ll then be able to either control them if they are unavoidable or eliminate them altogether.
-Consider the following:
+Always consider the following:

 If you see a fire break out, immediately sound the nearest alarm to alert other employees in the building and then determine your next step.

 If the fire is small and controllable and you are trained in the use of a fire extinguisher, you may attempt to extinguish the fire.
 Be sure to leave yourself a clear escape route and know how to recognize when the fire grows out of your control.
 Instruct a nearby employee to dial 911 if your alarm system is not equipped to automatically communicate with local emergency responders.